 Currently Enrolled Gallaudet Undergraduate and Graduate Students

-Matriculated students (Gallaudet students enrolled in a in degree program) register through CCS for PST prefixed classes.
-PST tuition and processing fees are waived for full-time Gallaudet undergraduate and graduate students; only the processing fee is waived for part-time students.
-All students are responsible for lab, test, material and late fees.
-Consortium Students
+Matriculated students (Gallaudet students enrolled in a degree program) should register through CCS for PST prefixed classes.
+Note: PST tuition and application fees are waived for full-time Gallaudet undergraduate (12 credits) and graduate students (9 credits); part-time students are required to pay tuition and application fees.
+All students are responsible for lab, test, material fees, and late fees.

 Confirmation of Enrollment

-: The Center for Continuing Studies does not provide internal financial aid.
-Students seeking financial support are urged to read Federal Financial Aid
+The Center for Continuing and Online Education does not provide internal financial aid.
+Students seeking financial support are urged to read Federal Financial Aid when exploring options.

 800 Florida Avenue, NE